Skip to content

 Incoming request paths are matched against deduplicated patterns, with catch-all patterns processed last.

 While patterns might look like regular expressions, they are not.
 A pattern can consist of lazy wildcards that are flexible in size and type, and regular characters that are not.
 For instance, * will match any path while /prefix/* will match any path prefixed with /prefix/ and *hello* will match any path containing hello.
-When checked, the incoming request path will always start and end with a /.
+When checked, the incoming encoded request path will always start and end with a /.
 The request handler, however, will receive the original path.

 As seen in the example configuration file, assets can be configured to return a customised Cache-Control header.
 The value must start with max-age=, followed by the number of seconds to cache the asset, or be set to either no-cache or no-store.